Praxis Tech Review

 Score Explanation

 iGaming Fit is the strongest dimension by a clear margin.
 Praxis Tech was built by gambling/Forex merchants for gambling/Forex merchants.
-The eleven iGaming-platform connectors (SoftSwiss, EveryMatrix, Softgamings, Playtech, Delasport, BetConstruct, Groove, Altenar, BOSS., Dot.iGaming, NuxGame) are not marketing claims — they ship as production integrations.
+The eleven iGaming-platform connectors (SoftSwiss, EveryMatrix, Softgamings, Playtech, Delasport, BetConstruct, Groove, Altenar, BOSS., Dot.iGaming, NuxGame) ship as production integrations rather than as marketing claims.
 The November 2025 Stake partnership added a marquee global reference.
-Geographic Coverage is genuinely global by virtue of the connector breadth: 600+ PSPs, 200+ currencies, December 2025 regulatory presence added in Peru, the Philippines, and Brazil.
+Geographic Coverage is global by virtue of the connector breadth: 600+ PSPs, 200+ currencies, and December 2025 regulatory presence added in Peru, the Philippines and Brazil.
 Security is solid for an orchestration layer: PCI DSS Level 1, ISO/IEC 27001:2022, listed on Visa's VSP Registry.
-Praxis Safe runs on Visa CyberSource so the fraud stack is rented from one of the most-deployed engines in the industry.
+Praxis Safe runs on Visa CyberSource, so the fraud stack is rented from one of the most-deployed engines in the industry.
 Tech scores fair: the hosted Cashier and Hosted Payment Fields are well-engineered, but the lack of any public GitHub SDK or npm package is unusual for a 2014-founded fintech.
-Fees is the standard orchestrator caveat — no published rate card, custom contracts, and the per-transaction routing fee stacks on whatever the connected PSPs charge for acquiring.
-User Trust is where the score lands lowest: 2.4/5 on Trustpilot, but the negative reviews are dominated by end users who saw 'Praxis' on their bank statement for a casino they didn't recognize.
-This is the same pattern Adyen, Paysafe and Stripe show on Trustpilot.
-It says more about the gambling vertical than about Praxis specifically.
+Fees is the standard orchestrator caveat, with no published rate card, custom contracts, and a per-transaction routing fee that stacks on whatever the connected PSPs charge for acquiring.
+User Trust is where the score lands lowest, at 2.4/5 on Trustpilot, but the negative reviews are dominated by end users who saw 'Praxis' on their bank statement for a casino they didn't recognize.
+This is the same pattern Adyen, Paysafe and Stripe show on Trustpilot, and it says more about the gambling vertical than about Praxis specifically.

 Who Is Praxis Tech Best For?